mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/05.responsive-emails/default.en.md

 With an intuitive, visual editor that gives you a preview of your email for different mobile devices, it has never been easier to develop great looking, responsive emails!

-Just upgrade your MailBeez system with the MailBeez Responsive Template Manager and you're ready to create emails that look great on your customers mobile Devices!
+Just upgrade your MailBeez system with the MailBeez Responsive Template Manager, and you're ready to create emails that look great on your customers mobile Devices!
 [Read more about the Responsive Template Manager](/documentation/configbeez/config_tmplmngr)

 ### Devices supporting responsive emails